ktschimm-mtu/macOS_Admin_Scripts/README.md

 | Google Drive   |        🟢         | Zoom                |        🟢         |

 Status Updated: _August 19, 2021_

+### Running Scripts
+To easily test all scripts, there is a [script in the Testing directory](/Testing/test_all.sh) that will copy the contents of the `Software_Installer` directory, set permissions, and run all scripts.

 ## What about Brew? 🍺